 It’s no good getting a beautifully stylish cooker hood only to find out that it’s no good.
-Of course, you won’t have this problem because we are about to show you the best recirculating cooker hoods in the UK, but style and function need to go hand in hand.
+Style and function need to go hand in hand.

 Other things that are worth thinking about when buying a recirculation cooker hood include how often the filters need changing and how easy it is to change them.